Jack Marin: Legal, political and post-NBA career

-Marin served for three years (1998–2000) as the executive director of the Celebrity Players Tour, a professional golf circuit for notable ex-pro athletes and entertainers.
+Marin helped found the Celebrity Players Tour in 1996, a small stakes golf tour for celebrities and notable figures, acting both as an administrator and a player, and eventually becoming its head.
+He served for three years (1998–2000) as the executive director of the Celebrity Players Tour.
 During his tenure, the tour grew from five to 15 events that support various charities around the country.
-He has been a playing member and has served on its board of directors.Marin is currently involved with the United States Marine Corps and Hope For The Warriors, a non-profit based out of Jacksonville, N.C.
+He has been a playing member and has served on its board of directors.
+Marin is currently involved with the United States Marine Corps and Hope For The Warriors, a non-profit based out of Jacksonville, N.C., where he has been chairman of the board.
 He teaches golf and other sports activities to United States Marines who were severely wounded in combat.

+Honors

-Marin has been elected to the North Carolina, Pennsylvania and Duke Sports halls of fame.
+In addition to being an NCAA All-America player, an All-ACC player, an NBA All-Rookie Team member, and an NBA All-Star, Marin has been elected to the North Carolina, Pennsylvania, Mercer County, Pennsylvania, and Duke Athletics Halls of Fame.
 He currently serves on the Be Active North Carolina Campaign Cabinet.
-Marin was valedictorian of his high school class at Farrell High School.